Stocks climb back after steep slide on Fed, Ukraine jitters

 Bond yields mostly rose after falling earlier in the day.
 The yield on the 10-year Treasury rose to 1.77% from 1.74% late Friday.

-Monday's turnaround follows a three-week decline for the stock market, with technology stocks leading the pullback amid expectations of rising interest rates.

-Higher rates make shares in high-flying tech companies and other expensive growth stocks relatively less attractive.
+Higher interest rates tend to make shares in high-flying tech companies and other expensive growth stocks relatively less attractive.
 Tech stocks accounted for much of the S&P 500's early slide.
 The sector ended up higher overall, though some big names didn't recover entirely.
 Apple fell 0.5%.

 The wave of selling also extended to cryptocurrencies.
 Bitcoin fell as low as $33,000 overnight but rallied back above $36,000 by late afternoon.
 Still, the digital currency is far below the high of more than $68,000 it hit in November.